arcus/education_modules/intro_to_python/intro_to_python.md

 Option 2: Work on Your Computer
 =======

-If you have [Python](https://www.python.org/) and [Jupyter](https://jupyter.org/) installed already on your local computer, you might be interested in simply downloading our sample code to your computer.
+If you have [Python](https://www.python.org/) and [Jupyter](https://jupyter.org/) installed already on your local computer, and have some familiarity working with file directories or Github, you might be interested in simply downloading our sample code to your computer.
 If you haven't downloaded Python or Jupyter to your computer but would like to, you'll learn how in the [Next Steps](#next-steps) section of this module.
 Then you can come back here when you're done and follow these steps to download the code (If you already completed this work for a previous module, and it's been a while since you downloaded this project to your computer, you may want to get any new and improved files that have been placed there in the meantime):

 * Go to the [GitHub repository](https://github.com/arcus/education_modules) where the materials for this lesson are located.
 * You can use git to **clone**, or download, a repository (or "repo", as it is sometimes called).
 Here are the steps to follow:

-  * It is likely that git is already installed on your computer, even if you've never used it before.
+  * It is likely that Git is already installed on your computer, even if you've never used it before.
 Open the Terminal application (if you're using a Mac/Linux machine) or the Windows Powershell (if you're using Windows 10 or later -- here is [more information about finding the Windows Powershell](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/bash_scripting_101/bash_scripting_101.md#5).
 Then run the code `git --version`.
 If git is installed, you should see a version number.
 If not, check out [these instructions for installing git on Mac or PC](https://carpentries.github.io/workshop-template/#git).

   * You can also use GitHub Desktop, which you can use to interact with GitHub repositories.
 The [GitHub Desktop documentation](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/overview/getting-started-with-github-desktop) for download instructions and getting started.
   * If you are using Git in a command line interface, go to the [education_modules repository on GitHub.com](https://github.com/arcus/education_modules) and then follow [these instructions to clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository).